racavi/google-oauth2-express-server/README.md

 # google-oauth2-express-server

+This repository backs a minimalist NodeJS Express server template that uses the official Google API Client Library to provide a basic API that implements online OAuth 2.0 authorization code flow for accessing Google APIs.

-This repository provides a minimalist NodeJS Express server template provided with a middleware that enables all CORS requests and a dependency for managing environment variables via `.env` file.
+The server template is also provided with a middleware that enables all CORS requests and a dependency for managing environment variables via `.env` file.

 ## Prerequisites